FactMiners/mudf2Neo4j/mudf_import/README.md

 3		| Town 		| Territory inside an urban cluster that is outside an urbanized area 4		| Rural 	| Census-defined rural territory that is outside an urbanized area or urbanized cluster.

+Each Museum node will have one IN_LOCALE relationship link to its designated Locale.

 __AAMREG__

+Museum Regions are determined by the American Alliance of Museums (AAM).
+Additional information can be found at the following site: http://www.aam-us.org/.

 Code 	| Name 			| Description
 -------- | -----------	| --------